 The Egan Urban Center's transition into the Steans Center as the Egan Office (UECP) brought a dynamic community engagement culture built through years of work supporting capacity building in Chicago communities employing Asset-based Community Development (ABCD) as an approach.
 ABCD had been a central component of the Steans Center's professional development of staff during the previous decade.
 However, in 2016, the Center welcomed the Asset-based Community Development (ABCD) Institute, a 501c3 nonprofit, into its space on the Lincoln Park Campus.
 The ABCD Institute, founded by Northwestern University professors John McKnight and John (Jody) Kretzmann, offered DePaul an incredible resource through a global network of ABCD practitioners and numerous trainings, workshops and publications available to faculty, staff, students and community partners of the university.

 Today, the Steans Center is a dynamic multifaceted community engagement center that supports more than 4000 students a year and hundreds of faculty members and community partners.
-The generous endowment of the Steans Family allowed DePaul to develop high quality service-learning and other community engagement initiatives that serve student learning and personal and professional growth, faculty scholarship, and partner organizations in building assets to serve their communities.
+The generous endowment from the Steans Family, led by the late Harrison I. Steans, allowed DePaul to develop high quality service-learning and community engagement initiatives that serve student learning and personal and professional growth, faculty scholarship, and partner organizations in building assets that serve their communities.